openregister/specification/content/proof-def.md

 A **register proof** is a digitally-signed demonstration of the integrity of all entries in a register.
-Given a register proof, it is possible to verify that all of the entries and items are correct, and that the entries are in the correct order.
+Given a register proof, it is possible to verify that all of the entries and blobs are correct, and that the entries are in the correct order.

 ## Consistency proof